front-end-foundations/7-ajax-11ty/readme.md

 The most popular static site generator - Jekyll - is used at Github and is written in Ruby.

+You will be working from a new empty folder for this exercise.

 ```sh
 cd ~/Desktop
 mkdir eleventy